-&lt;sup>12 The mean numbers in Table 4 are the average of the individual fund numbers, each weighted by the ratio of one over the variance divided by the sum of one over the variances for all funds.
+&lt;sup>15 The mean numbers in Table 4 are the average of the individual fund numbers, each weighted by the ratio of one over the variance divided by the sum of one over the variances for all funds.
 This puts more weight on the more precisely measured funds.
 The weighting on all funds adds to one.
+In a later section we show that funds window drawing the section of the funds.

-&lt;sup>13 In a later section we show that funds window dress in the month before the end of the fiscal year by selling losers and buying winners.
+&lt;sup>16 In a later section we show that funds window dress in the month before the end of the fiscal year by selling losers and buying winners.
 This might affect the momentum measures and might make it appear that funds follow momentum when they are window dressing.
 While this does affect the results in the hypothesized direction, the changes in results are quite small.

 Examining Part B, which reports the momentum measure using the change in monthly holdings, shows that the overall contemporaneous momentum effect is no longer statistically significant, and its magnitude is decreased by a third.
 The difference between monthly and quarterly momentum measures is due to missed trades and more precise measurement of the time of the trades.
-There is an extremely large decrease in the momentum factor when prior rather than contemporaneous return is employed; in fact, it is close to zero. .
+There is an extremely large decrease in the momentum factor when prior rather than contemporaneous return is employed; in fact, it is close to zero.